 Sellers should have public liability and product insurance.

-NB we need printed copies of insurance and hygiene certificates for our records as per regulation of the venue.
+NB we need printed copies of insurance, hygiene certificates and environmental health report for our records as per regulation of the venue.

 The labelling of products should comply with the appropriate regulations.